farukalamai/advanced-computer-vision-engineer-roadmap-2024/README.md

 ![1685620024589](https://github.com/farukalamai/advanced-computer-vision-engineer-roadmap-2024/assets/92469073/0644c5af-0057-4804-9288-ed54a93cdfd5)

-Below is a comprehensive roadmap that outlines the key steps and topics you should cover on your journey to becoming a Full Stack Computer Vision.
+Below is a comprehensive roadmap that outlines the key steps and topics you should cover on your journey to becoming a Full Stack Computer Vision Engineer.
 Keep in mind that this is a high-level roadmap, and you can customize it based on your interests and goals.

 # 1. Python Programming
 Python is widely considered the best programming language for machine learning.
-It has gained immense popularity in the field of data science and machine learning.
+It has gained immense popularity in the fields of data science and machine learning, deep learning, and computer vision.

  - Python basics, Variables, Operators, Conditional Statements
  - List and Strings